 Place the risen dough on a floured surface.
 Then flatten it into a large square or rectangle.
 I used a rolling pin but a round and even jar will work too :).

-Once you’ve done that, liberally spread the vegan butter on the surface.
+Once you’ve done that, liberally spread the vegan butter or margarine on the surface.
 I like spreading mine to the edges because I think the end rolls need a bit of love too!

 Liberally sprinkle your cinnamon sugar on top.
 Then get your fingertips dirty and rub it in!
 If you don’t rub it in, it’ll get pretty messy when you try to roll it up.